British Rail Class 88: Specification

 The Class 88 is part of the Stadler Euro Dual family.
 This is a range of dual-mode locomotives that are fitted both with a pantograph, to collect electricity from overhead wires, and a Caterpillar diesel engine.
 The UK version is able to run either on electrified lines using the pantograph, which is the UK's standard OHLE current at 25 kV AC, or away from electrified lines with the Caterpillar C27 950 hp engine.
 Dual-mode locomotives have previously been mooted for freight use in the UK, using the "Last Mile" principle, where a primarily electric locomotive is fitted with a small diesel engine to allow locomotives to run without a load to non-electrified freight sidings.

-However, the Class 88 is a fully dual-mode locomotive, with the diesel engine powerful enough to haul a train on its own, although with only 17.5 percent of the power it would otherwise have in electric mode.
+The Class 88 also has a primarily electric design, with most of the interior space of its machine room is occupied by electrical equipment, and the diesel prime mover housed in a separate room to the side of the central aisle.
+However, in terms of power, the Class 88 holds an intermediate position between primarily electric locomotives with auxiliary diesel engines and fully dual-mode locomotives, such as Class 93 and Class 99.
+It is powerful enough to haul a normal freight train in diesel mode on its own like a road switcher diesel locomotive, although with only 17.5 per cent of the power it would otherwise have in electric mode, so in diesel mode it is mostly suitable to last mile operations in sidings or on freight-only branches.